Female slavery in the United States: Revolutionary era

-Antebellum Period
+Antebellum period

 As historian Deborah Gray White explains, "Black in a white society, slave in a free society, woman in a society ruled by men, female slaves had the least formal power and were perhaps the most vulnerable group of Americans."

-The mother-daughter relationship was often the most enduring and as such cherished within the African-American complex of relations.
+The mother-daughter relationship was often the most enduring and as such cherished within the African American complex of relations.
 Relatively few women were runaways, and when they did run, they sometimes escaped with their children.
 Historian Martha Saxton writes about enslaved mothers' experiences in St. Louis in the antebellum period: "In Marion County, north of St. Louis, a slave trader bought three small children from an owner, but the children's mother killed them all and herself rather than let them be taken away.
 A St. Louis trader took a crying baby from its mother, both on their way to be sold, and made a gift of it to a white woman standing nearby because its noise was bothering him."
 Another way these generational connections can be seen, is through song.
-Often songs about slavery and women's experiences during their enslavement were passed down through generations.
-African-American Women Work Songs are historical snapshots of lived experience and survival.
+Songs about slavery and women's experiences during their enslavement were often passed down through generations.
+African-American women work songs are historical snapshots of lived experience and survival.
 Songs speak of families being torn apart and the emotional turmoil that enslaved women were put through by slavery.
 Songs add the legacy of an oral tradition that fosters generational knowledge about historical periods.

 Little girls as young as seven were frequently sold away from their mothers:

-"Mary Bell was hired out by the year to take care of three children starting when she was seven.
-John Mullanphy noted that he had lived with him a four-year-old mulatto girl, whom he willed to the Sisters of Charity in the event of his death.
-George Morton sold his daughter Ellen 'a certain Mulatto girl a slave about fourteen years of age named Sally, being the child of a certain Negro woman named Ann'."
-In 1854 Georgia was the first and only state to pass a law that put conditions of sales that separated mothers and their children.
-Children under five could not be sold away from their mothers, "unless such division cannot in any wise be [e]ffected without such separation.'"